matrix-org/matrix-spec-proposals/proposals/2918-refreshtokens.md

 If a client uses an access token that has expired, the server will respond with an `M_UNKNOWN_TOKEN` error.
 Thus, if a client receives an `M_UNKNOWN_TOKEN` error, and it has a refresh token available, it should no longer assume that it has been logged out, and instead attempt to refresh the token.
-If the client was in fact logged out, then the server will respond with an `M_UNKNOWN_TOKEN` error, possibly with the `soft_logout` parameter set.
+If the client was in fact logged out, then the server will respond with an `M_UNKNOWN_TOKEN` error to the token refresh request, possibly with the `soft_logout` parameter set.

 ### Login API changes